Testosterone and weight loss - the evidence

 When taking into consideration both sides of the testosterone – obesity link, it becomes clear that a bidirectional relationship exists between testosterone and obesity, initiating and reinforcing a self-perpetuating cycle (figure 1).

-On the one hand, increasing body fat suppresses the HPT (hypothalamic-pituitary-gonadal) axis by multiple mechanisms; via increased insulin resistance, metabolic syndrome and diabetes46,47, and elevation in estradiol and cortisol levels.48,49 Because of this, it has been suggested that obesity-induced hypogonadism should be regarded as a distinct subtype of hypogonadism.50
+On the one hand, increasing body fat suppresses the HPT (hypothalamic-pituitary-gonadal) axis by multiple mechanisms; via increased insulin resistance, metabolic syndrome and diabetes48,49, and elevation in estradiol and cortisol levels.50,51 Because of its mechanistic and clinical evidence, it has been suggested that obesity-induced hypogonadism should be regarded as a distinct clinical entity and subtype of (hypogonadotrophic) hypogonadism.52

-Testosterone therapy as an obesity treatment confers additional benefits in that it consistently improves mood and feelings of energy, and reduces fatigue52-56; this in turn may bolster motivation to adhere to diet and exercise regimens designed to combat obesity.2 This has been demonstrated in studies that added testosterone or placebo to diet and exercise recommendations or structured programs.57,58
+Testosterone therapy as an obesity treatment confers additional benefits in that it consistently improves mood and feelings of energy, and reduces fatigue54-58; this in turn may bolster motivation to adhere to diet and exercise regimens designed to combat obesity.2 This has been demonstrated in studies that added testosterone or placebo to diet and exercise recommendations or structured programs.59,60

-Because testosterone improves mitochondrial function, hypogonadism may cause mitochondrial dysfunction and thereby give rise to fatigue, which in turn negatively impacts the sense of energy and vitality, and the “pick-up-and-go” mentality.59 Therefore, testosterone therapy, by addressing a root cause of obesity, can help obese men adhere to exercise programs and thereby not only break the vicious circle, but also initiate a health promoting circle.
+It has been suggested that hypogonadism is “the common denominator between the development of insulin resistance in the long term and the immediate experience of fatigue”.61 Androgens, by improving mitochondrial function, control the sense of energy and vitality, and the “pick-up-and-go” mentality, as well as possibly influences the pathogenesis of insulin resistance, type 2 diabetes and cardiovascular disease.61 Therefore, testosterone therapy, by addressing a root cause of obesity, can help obese men adhere to exercise programs and thereby not only break the vicious circle, but also initiate a health promoting circle.

 Testosterone therapy has been proposed to be a new potential obesity treatment modality in hypogonadal men with excessive body fat mass and metabolic derangements.2 It should be underscored that the contribution of testosterone therapy to combating obesity remains largely unknown to medical professionals.2 It is therefore important to highlight the promising research on the anti-obesity effects of testosterone therapy and help implement its research findings into clinical practice, for the benefit of a growing population of suffering hypogonadal obese men.